-Can I Pod With Madness - Kerrang in the 1980s
+Can I Pod With Madness - Kerrang, Metal Hammer and Rock in the 80s

-Can I Pod With Madness is a podcast in which we meticulously review a copy of Kerrang! (or Metal Hammer), from 1987-1989 (mostly).
+Can I Pod With Madness is a podcast in which we meticulously review a copy of Kerrang! (or Metal Hammer), from the Eighties (or occasionally the Nineties).
 Expect lots of talk about Iron Maiden, Mötley Crüe, Def Leppard, KISS, Alice Cooper, Aerosmith and Lisa Dominique.
 Also loads of waffley nostalgia!
 The least metal metal podcast around!
-Podwithmadness@gmail.com Insta: @Podwithmadness https://linktr.ee/podwithmadness

 Episodes